andrewgalvanarrien/EW200_Final_Project_ABGA/README.md

 Over Achiever (4)

 Special Thanks to:
-*MIDN Schwapach* :Helped me render my scoreboard with live updates.
+*MIDN Schwapach*: Helped me render my scoreboard with live updates.
 *MIDN Goff* : Helped me reorganize my while loop to generate text and ensure it stays on the screen.